South Boston Massachusetts, USA Travel Guide

 South Boston is highly walkable.
 Explore Broadway, the Seaport District, and Castle Island.
 The Boston Harborwalk offers scenic paths.

 Guided tours cover history or culinary scenes.
-Self-guided walks are simple using maps or applications.
+Self-led walks are simple using maps or applications.

 Increasing dedicated bike lanes, especially in the Seaport.
 Helmets are suggested.
-Be aware of traffic and pedestrians.
+Watch out for traffic and walkers.

 Beyond the standard options, unique transportation services enhance your Boston experience.